 Yes, you may please submit these items with the rest of your online application.
 Additional references are not required.

 I attached my application to my online profile and am worried it was not received.
 How can I confirm you received all of my application?

 Unfortunately, we are not able to confirm the receipt of individual emails and attachments.
 On average, Human Resources receives over 400 applications for the Post-Baccalaureate Nurse Residency Program in addition to hundreds of non-Residency applications.
 Therefore, we are not able to confirm receipt of each email or attachment.

 The applicant tracking system only allows for me to upload one document.
 How do I upload my resume, supplemental application, and unofficial transcripts?

 Documents will need to either be scanned into an Adobe PDF file or scanned into a Microsoft Word document.
-There is no size limit on attachments.
+There is a size limit of 5 MB with attachments.
 Please ensure that the document you upload is in a printable format.
 Specifically, if you choose to upload a Microsoft Word document, copying and pasting information may change the formatting of your original document.